eclipse-sumo/sumo/docs/web/docs/Simulation/Railways.md

 When defined this way, The rear part of the train will be created as a new simulation vehicle once the first part has reached the stop.
 After stopping, The front half of the train will continue with reduced length.

 ## Joining two trains
 To join two trains, the following input definition can be used.
 The front half of the train must define a stop trigger with value **join**.
-The rear half othe train must define attribute 'join' referencing the id of the front half.
+The rear half of the other train must define the attribute 'join' referencing the id of the front half.

 ```
 <vType id="train" vClass="rail"/>